Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 For the weakly coupled case given in Figure~\ref{fig:ZVC_final}(a), it can be shown that if the total energy $E < E_{\text{crit,1}}$, full super-synchronous rotation of either the ice shell or core is impossible, and both parts will be in states of libration.
 If $E_{\text{crit,2}} > E > E_{\text{crit,1}}$, the ice shell is free to rotate, but the core is still tidally locked.
 The core is only free to rotate if $E > E_{\text{crit,2}}$, at which point both the ice shell and core will tend to be in super-synchronous rotation states.
 For the strongly coupled case given in Figure~\ref{fig:ZVC_final}(b), the ice shell and core will tend to co-rotate, with full rotation of both ice shell and core possible for $E > E_{\text{crit,2}}$.
 For $E_{\text{crit,1}} > E > E_{\text{crit,2}}$, full revolution of the ice shell requires full revolution of the core, and vice-versa.
 It is impossible for the core to be bounded while the ice shell continues to revolve, except for very high energy cases with $E > E_{\text{crit,1}}$.
 When $E > E_{\text{crit,1}}$, the zero-velocity curve boundaries shrink into inaccessible ``islands" of states that the system cannot occupy, and paths that permit unbounded motion in $\eta_{s}$ with bounded oscillations in $\eta_{i}$ become theoretically possible.
 Finally, when $E < E_{\text{crit,2}}$, both the ice shell and core become tidally locked.
 Note that it in some instances, the energy level will be sufficiently high to permit rotation of the ice shell and/or core, but all or part of the system will be in a bounded rotation state.
 This is because the energy level only provides limits on \textit{admissible} behavior.

 The two aforementioned cases show two very different possible dynamical evolutions of the rotating moon, depending on the strength of the gravity gradient torque between ice shell and core.
 In the case that $\hat{K}_{G} < \hat{K}_{G}^{*}$, energy loss from an initially super-synchronous rotation state can tidally lock the interior before the ice shell.
 However, if $\hat{K}_{G} > \hat{K}_{G}^{*}$, energy loss from an initially super-synchronous rotation state will eventually result in the simultaneous locking of the interior and ice shell.
 These cases are illustrated via numerical simulation later in the paper, and these conclusions are summarized graphically in Figure~\ref{fig:Energies}.
+Note that to get a holistic understanding of permitted motion for a particular case of interest, this figure should be reproduced with the desired value of $\gamma = C_{i}/C_{s}$ and the desired $\kappa_{i} = (B_{i} - A_{i})/C_{i}$ and $\kappa_{s} = (B_{s} - A_{s})/C_{s}$, because these will influence the exact shape of the zero-velocity curves.